ESWARAN-JM/Excel-Addin-currency-converter/README.md

 ---

  🛠 How to Load the Add-in in Excel

-You will receive two files:
-1. `manifest.xml` – The configuration file that tells Excel where the add-in is hosted.
+ `manifest.xml` – The configuration file that tells Excel where the add-in is hosted.
-2. This README – Instructions on how to use it.

 Follow these steps: